 You expect that your salary will increase with time, and that means you'll have more to protect.
 Reserve a coverage increase now, for future activation, without additional medical underwriting for your future need.

-Eligible members, ages 18-46, may apply for this benefit when requesting initial coverage.
+Eligible members, under age 47, may apply for this benefit when requesting initial coverage.
 You will be underwritten now for the full amount applied for, both your monthly benefit for immediate activation upon approval and the future amount to be activated (converted) as an increase to your monthly benefit in the future.
 No medical underwriting will ever be required in the future to activate (convert) an in-force FPO amount.

 Any approved FPO amount, in $130 increments up to $2,600, even if not activated (converted), is subject to the Policy maximum and the 60% of AVERAGE MONTHLY INCOME limitation.